btcpayserver/woocommerce-greenfield-plugin/readme.txt

 6. Example of the PoS app you can launch.

 == Changelog ==
+= 2.0.0 :: 2023-03-20 =
+* New feature: Add support for refunds.

+Note: If you are upgrading from a version < 2.0 and you want to use refunds (via pull payments) you need to create a new API key with the "Create non-approved pull payments" which is available from BTCPay Server version 1.7.6.
+See this link for more information: https://docs.btcpayserver.org/WooCommerce/#create-a-new-api-key

+If you do NOT use refunds.
+You do NOT need to do anything, your existing API key and setup will continue to work as before.

 = 1.1.5 :: 2023-03-08 =
 * Fix: fix error when plugins override delete_transient function not returning boolean value